Skip links

 9.1 Description and scope of data processing

 A contact form is available on our website, which can be used for electronic contact.
 If a user takes advantage of this option, the data entered in the input mask will be transmitted to us and stored.
+At the time of sending the message, the following data will be stored:

 • Email adress